 Cal/OSHA requires that exposure control plans are reviewed and acknowledged annually.
 BUAs are to be updated with

-- BBP training dates within the last 12 months for group members,
+- Training dates within the last 12 months for group members on aerosol transmissible diseases ,

 - Documented review of the safety protocols,